joshua-8/micro-ELC/README.md

 This software is for making an Electronic Load Controller.

-It uses a power of two array of resistors to keep the frequency of a synchronous generator constant.
+It can use various methods for adjusting its load in order to keep the frequency of a synchronous generator constant.

 Use PlatformIO to upload to an esp32 dev module